telerik/ajax-docs/controls/datepicker/client-side-programming/events/onpopupclosing.md

 # OnPopupClosing

-The **OnPopupClosing** client-side event handler is called immediately before a popup calendar is closed.
+The **OnPopupClosing** client-side event handler is called just before a popup calendar is closed.

 >note The **OnPopupClosing** event is supported by: **RadDatePicker** , **RadTimePicker** , and **RadDateTimePicker** .
 >